Miserlou/Helix/BLOG.md

 Alan Turning showed that there is a minimum set of requirements for a machine to be able to implement any function, and that that minimum set of requirements is actually remarkably small - a tape, a head to read and write to the tape, a state register, and a table of instructions.
 That's it.
 Of course, modern computers are vastly more complex than that, but at the end of the day, that's all you need for classical computation.

 So, the question is - is there a similar minimum set of requirements for consciousness/knowledge-generation?
+Perhaps it requires the ability to recursively identify problems and to propose and discover solutions.
+Perhaps it requires the ability to observe the world, to remember past worlds, and to compare them.
+Perhaps it requires the ability to observe the world, explain the world, interact with the world, and re-explain the world after the interaction.

-I think perhaps there is, and that Helix could be a good framework to explore that question.
+I don't know yet, but I think that Helix could be a good framework to explore that question.

 ## High Level / Low Level AI